 Peak 7595 sits at the north end of the Sheep Creek Hills.
 The summit is on private land and is fenced, posted, and gated (orange paint included).
 Having climbed all the way up from the floor of Montpelier Canyon to bag this peak, my frustration was high when I was only ¼ mile and 100 vertical feet from the summit and was blocked by the signage, locked cattle gate, and fence.
 An easy road hike to the top was all that was left.

 But prudence prevailed and I walked away.
 Frankly, I was surprised to see such signage this high up.
 Oftentimes you don’t.
 There is an old shack and an antenna on the summit.
-If you obtain permission from the landowner, then the North Ridge—East Route and North Ridge—West Route are great ways to reach the summit from Montpelier Canyon.
+If you obtain permission from the landowner, then the north ridge—EAST and north ridge—WEST are great ways to reach the summit from Montpelier Canyon.
 USGS Montpelier Canyon

 North Ridge EAST, Class 1

-From Montpelier, ID, drive E up Montpelier Canyon on US-89 for 7.0 miles to a large, paved pullout on the R/E side of the highway at a small pond.
+From Montpelier, ID, drive east up Montpelier Canyon on US-89 for 7.0 miles to a large, paved pullout on the right/east side of the highway at a small pond.
 This pullout is 0.1 mile past the turnoff for Crow Creek Road.
 Park here (6,440 elevation).

 There are two parallel ridges that emanate from Peak 7595.
 South Elbow Hollow separates these beautiful ridges.
 Both ridges terminate at or near the small pond alongside US-89.
-From the parking area, hike SW on FST-1026 (signed), an old jeep track that crosses the outlet stream from the stinky, rather disgusting, pond.
+From the parking area, hike southwest on FST-1026 (signed), an old jeep track that crosses the outlet stream from the stinky, rather disgusting, pond.
 Continue walking on this deteriorating jeep track as it passes a corral and goes through a cattle gate.
-The far side of the cattle gate is the starting point for both the North Ridge—East and North Ridge—WEST.
+The far side of the cattle gate is the starting point for both the North Ridge—EAST and North Ridge—WEST.
 Bear left/east here and follow a weak 2-track jeep road that heads southeast up the steepest section of the North Ridge—EAST.

-From the summit, descend the jeep road NE back to the cattle gate at the Caribou National Forest boundary.
+From the summit, descend the jeep road northeast back to the cattle gate at the Caribou National Forest boundary.
 Continue about 1/8 mile farther down the road to an unsigned junction.
-Go L/W here to descend the North Ridge—West.
+Go left/west here to descend the North Ridge—WEST.
 Follow this jeep road down to a ridge saddle, where you will find yet another road/trail junction.
-Go R/N onto [signed] FST-1025.
+Go right/north onto [signed] FST-1025.
 Note that FST-1025 is NOT shown on the USGS topo map but it IS shown on the Caribou National Forest map.